 But that’s just the beginning.
 What’s actually being created here, in collaboration with the organizers of Expo 2020 Dubai, is a test run for the future smart city, because the app can be expanded to accommodate all possible use cases and has the potential to become the smart city’s all-purpose tool.
-“This new digital application will help Expo 2020 Dubai become the most connected World Expo in history; a great step forward as we continue to explore how digitalization and IoT technologies can address urban challenges,” said Dr. Roland Busch, Chief Operating Officer and Chief Technology Officer, Siemens AG.
+“This new digital application will help Expo 2020 Dubai become the most connected World Expo in history; a great step forward as we continue to explore how digitalization and IoT technologies can address urban challenges,” said Dr. Roland Busch, CEO of Siemens.
 “By integrating the infrastructure of the largest-ever event in the Middle East with the Internet of Things, we have the potential to inform the development of future smart cities around the world.”

 Different cities, different challenges

 Obviously, not all cities have to be prepared for sandstorms.
-Taipei, Los Angeles, and Buenos Aires face very different challenges – and the digitalization of infrastructure offers new and flexible ways to manage many different types of conditions worldwide.
+New York, Istanbul and Hong Kong face very different challenges – and the digitalization of infrastructure offers new and flexible ways to manage many different types of conditions worldwide.
 “Our solution in Dubai will demonstrate how smart infrastructure can contribute to more liveable, more sustainable cities around the world”, says Oliver Kraft, Siemens’ Head of Project and Account Management for Expo 2020 Dubai.
 “Ultimately, our work is not just about ingenious technology, but about creating added value for society and making our cities better places to live.”